CLoVE: Personalized Federated Learning through Clustering of Loss Vector Embeddings: Introduction

 \section{Introduction}

-Federated learning (FL) has emerged as a pivotal framework for training models on decentralized data, preserving privacy and reducing communication overhead \cite{mcmahan2017communication, konecny2016federated, bonawitz2019towards}.
-Recently, there has been a growing demand for a unified, scalable approach to FL that can effectively address both current and future use cases (see, for instance, industry initiatives such as UNEXT \cite{UNEXT}).
-However, a significant challenge in FL is posed by the heterogeneity of data distributions across clients (non-IID data) \cite{zhao2018federated}, as this can adversely impact the accuracy and convergence of FL models.
-To address this issue, Personalized Federated Learning (PFL) \cite{tan2023towards, hanzely2020federated} has developed as an active research area, focusing on tailoring trained models to each client's local data, thereby improving model performance.
+Federated learning (FL) has emerged as a pivotal framework for training models on decentralized data, preserving privacy and reducing communication overhead \citep{mcmahan2017communication, konecny2016federated, bonawitz2019towards}.
+However, a significant challenge in FL is posed by the heterogeneity of data distributions across clients (non-IID data) \citep{zhao2018federated}, as this can adversely impact the accuracy and convergence of FL models.
+To address this issue, Personalized Federated Learning (PFL) \citep{tan2023towards, hanzely2020federated} has developed as an active research area, focusing on tailoring trained models to each client's local data, thereby improving model performance.

 Our research focuses on a variant of PFL known as {\it Clustered Federated Learning (CFL)}.
-In CFL, \cite{IFCA_paper_2020, Werner_2023, Sattler_2021_CFL, Mansour_2020, Chung_2022, long_multicenter_2023_FeSEM, duan_flexible_2022_FlexCFL, vahidian_efficient_2023_PACFL}, clients are naturally grouped into $K$ \textit{true clusters} based on inherent similarities in their local data distributions.
+In CFL, \citep{IFCA_paper_2020, Werner_2023, Sattler_2021_CFL, Mansour_2020, Chung_2022, long_multicenter_2023_FeSEM, duan_flexible_2022_FlexCFL, vahidian_efficient_2023_PACFL}, clients are naturally grouped into $K$ \textit{true clusters} based on inherent similarities in their local data distributions.
 However, these cluster assignments are not known in advance.
 The objective of CFL is to develop distinct models tailored to each cluster, utilizing only the local data from clients within that cluster.
 To achieve this goal, identifying the cluster assignments for each client is crucial, as it enables the construction of accurate, cluster-specific models that capture the unique characteristics of each group.